-NFL Rumors: Patriots Releasing Practice Squad Kicker Younghoe Koo
+NESN

-After Stephen Gostkowski was placed on injured reserve, the New England Patriots replaced him with not one but two kickers.
+After Stephen Gostkowski was placed on injured reserve, the Patriots replaced him with not one but two kickers.
 The Patriots signed Mike Nugent to their 53-man roster and Younghoe Koo to their practice squad.

-The Patriots are releasing Koo, ESPN’s Mike Reiss reported Tuesday.
+The Patriots now are releasing Koo, ESPN’s Mike Reiss reported Tuesday.

 Koo, who was born in Seoul, South Korea, played on the Los Angeles Chargers in 2017.
 He most recently was a member of the AAF’s Atlanta Legends before the league folded.
 Koo went 14-of-14 on field goals.